-The charge payable for the provision of steel mooring lines shall be $0.005 per dwt of a vessel for each entry by the vessel into the jetty and berth area, the minimum charge being $250.00, and for the purposes of assessing that charge the expression entry shall have the meaning ascribed to it in by-law 48(3).
+The charge payable for the provision of steel mooring lines shall be $0.01 per dwt of a vessel for each entry by the vessel into the jetty and berth area, the minimum charge being $500.00, and for the purposes of assessing that charge the expression entry shall have the meaning ascribed to it in by-law 48(3).

+[Clause 3 amended: Gazette 29 Jul 2011 p.
+3149.]

+Pilotage services

+4A.
+The charge payable for pilotage services provided in respect of a vessel is —